plone/documentation/docs/backend/upgrading/troubleshooting.md

     Re-install it and check the installation log.

-(upgrading-troubleshooting-test-with-a-fresh-plone-instance-label)=
+(upgrading-troubleshooting-test-with-a-fresh-plone-site-label)=

-## Test with a fresh Zope instance
+## Test with a fresh Plone site

 Create a new Plone site with your new version of Plone.
 You do not need a new Zope instance, because you can add another Plone site in the root of Zope.